 Despite the storm damage around nearly every part of the property, both K’s parents’ house and the camper were spared.

 It looks like a lot of crud, of course.
 And it IS.
 But it’s also going to look amazing when we get it polished up!
-We’ve been doing a good bit of research, so I’m pretty much going to hold my breath for months hoping it all falls into place.
+We’ve been doing a good deal of research, so I’m pretty much going to hold my breath for months hoping it all falls into place.

 I showed you a photo of the exterior before, so this is the big thing for this post!
-The interior!
+The interior cabin!
 It’s significantly more cleaned out than the last time I saw it, so I got a really good image in my head of its potential (I talk about a few design ideas in the video below).

 If I had been able to get these shots before Halloween, it would have been totally appropriate to post this in October.
 It’s downright spooky.